vladvadean/Polynomial-Calculator/README.md

 	return rez;
 }
 ```
-As shown above, this is a more complex method that uses more monomial methods.
+&nbsp;&nbsp;&nbsp;&nbsp;As shown above, this is a more complex method that uses more monomial methods.
 The returned type is a List<Polynomial> that contains the quotient as the first element and the rest as the second element.

-Of course, the program needs to print all the data acquired so an overridden method toString is required to print the resulting polynomial:
+&nbsp;&nbsp;&nbsp;&nbsp;Of course, the program needs to print all the data acquired so an overridden method toString is required to print the resulting polynomial:
 ```java
   @Override public String toString() {
 	  int k = 0;